- Test Solutions

 Ultrasonic Leak Detection

 Ultrasonic leak detection utilizes high-frequency sound produced by a pressurized gas escaping from a vessel to identify a leak.
 In many applications, simple compressed air is sufficient for leak detection, if the leak is turbulent.
 Also known as acoustical leak testing, ultrasonic leak testing can be performed with pressure as low as 1 psi, though higher test pressure behind a leak does make it easier to detect and locate.
+Examples of acoustical leak detection applications include testing plumbing lines, vessels, HVAC system ductwork, and medium to large non-sealed components to determine if they are leaking under pressure or vacuum.

 Ultrasonic Leak Testing Technology